 Among all motor vehicles, motorcycles are the most vulnerable on the road.
-Because motorcycles do not have seat belts, you can be thrown off your seat in a crash, which can result in serious injury or even death.
+Because motorcycles do not have seatbelts, you can be thrown off your seat in a crash, which can result in serious injury or even death.

-Never hang out in a truck’s blind spot or “No-Zone.”
-Trucks have large No-Zones on both sides, the front and behind the truck.
+Never hang out in a truck’s blind spot or “no-zone.”
+Trucks have large no-zones on both sides, the front, and behind the truck.
 Truck drivers cannot see you when you ride in these blind spots, which allows for a greater chance of a crash.
 The front blind spot is particularly dangerous if you need to stop quickly.
-Because of their lightweight and braking system, motorcycles can stop much faster than trucks.
+Because of their light weight and braking system, motorcycles can stop much faster than trucks.
 A truck may not be able to stop as quickly as you do, so you need to take special precautions to avoid crashes before they happen.

-Motorcyclists should never ride between lanes of slow moving or stopped traffic.
+- Motorcyclists should never ride between lanes of slow-moving or stopped traffic.

-Always make a visual check for motorcycles by checking mirrors and blind spots before entering or leaving a lane of traffic and at intersections.
+- Always make a visual check for motorcycles by checking mirrors and blind spots before entering or leaving a lane of traffic and at intersections.

-Motorcyclists should assume that they are invisible to other motorists and operate their motorcycle accordingly.
+- Motorcyclists should assume that they are invisible to other motorists and operate their motorcycle accordingly.
 Position yourself to be seen.

-Remember that some road conditions which may be minor annoyances to passenger vehicles can pose major hazards to motorcyclists.
+- Remember that some road conditions which may be minor annoyances to passenger vehicles can pose major hazards to motorcyclists.

 - Allow for sufficient following distances.
 When following a motorcycle, make sure that the motorcyclist has enough time to maneuver or stop in an emergency.
 Never tailgate.